 - Exercise regularly

-- Eat healthily
+- Eat an anti-inflammatory diet

-- Maintain a healthy weight
+- Maintain a healthy body weight

 Are You Suffering from a Herniated Disc in Algonquin?